Cost Estimator Job Description

 Earnings and Opportunity

 About 59% of cost estimators work in the construction industry according to the US Bureau of Labor Statistics.
-The median wage for cost estimators in 2009 was $57,300 although there are regional variations to salary:
+The median salary for cost estimators in 2018 was $60,040 and $107,940 at the high end (90th percentile).

-The US Bureau of Labor Statistics expects the profession to experience better than average job growth, with an increase of 25% or more through 2018.
-Construction cost estimators are in particularly high demand as an expanding population creates an increased need for more roads, hospitals, schools and residences.
+The US Bureau of Labor Statistics expects the profession to experience better than average job growth, with an increase of 11% through 2026.
+Construction cost estimators are in particularly high demand, especially in the specialty trade contractors industry.